ibbles/gpu-performance-rate/README.md

 With a formula to compute the growth rate between two GPUs and a data set of GPUs to feed into the computation the next step is a way to present the results.

 [gpus.svg](./gpus.svg) (best viewed in raw mode) is an image containing a grid of colored boxes.
-The X axis, walking along columns in the grid, is a time line and each GPU in the data set is placed on that timeline.
+The X axis, walking over columns in the grid, is a time line and each GPU in the data set is placed on that timeline.
 The Y axis, walking down the rows of the grid, is a simple listing of the same GPUs in the same order.
 The cells of the grid corresponds to a pair of GPUs, where the GPU on that row is the older GPU and the GPU on that column is the newer GPU.
 Notice that the grid is roughly lower-triangular.